 In addition to great dining and shopping, Disney Springs is home to several unique attractions.
 While they do cost money, most are less than a theme park ticket and can make a day off from the parks tons of fun.
-Take a ride in a hot air balloon at Aerophile, experience a true “water taxi” with the Amphicars at the Boathouse, check out a show at House of Blues, or experience virtual reality at The Void.
+Take a ride in a hot air balloon at Aerophile, experience a true “water taxi” with the Amphicars at the Boathouse, check out a show at House of Blues, experience virtual reality at The Void, or shoot some hoops at the NBA Experience.
 Got a little one who loves princesses?
 Appointments for princess makeovers are available at Bibbidi Bobbidi Boutique!

 3. Get wet!

 It’s not quite Typhoon Lagoon or a deluxe resort pool, but Disney Springs does offer a splash pad for cooling down on hot days!
 It’s especially great for little ones, and can offer just the break they need in the middle of a shopping day.
 Plan ahead and bring their suits and a towel, or you’ll find yourself buying them at one of the many stores.

 2. Night Life